nimah79/MySQL-Autocomplete-Search/README.md

 # MySQL Autocomplete Search

+**⚠️ Note**: As MySQL implemented this feature nicely, this repository is archived.

 This is a simple and efficient implementation of autocomplete.
 The main idea is from [prefixy/prefixy]([https://github.com/prefixy/prefixy](https://github.com/prefixy/prefixy)) It shows suggestions sorted by scores and it also supports multitenancy.

 An example of autocomplete is Google search field: